jigpu/linuxwacom-wiki-archive/wiki/Serial_Help.md

     /dev/ttyS2, UART: unknown, Port: 0x03e8, IRQ: 4
     /dev/ttyS3, UART: 16550A, Port: 0x02e8, IRQ: 3

-A command to be aware of to help troubleshoot the problem, is the setserial command.
-Shown above you can see the print out displaying even more details about the serial devices, using the -a option.
-A quick way of seeing what serial devices have been created can be down using the -g option of the setserial command.

 The print out shows 4 serial devices being created regardless of whether they actually exist.
 This is due to a default of 4 serial devices being set in the kernels source code before it is built.
 You can bypass this